Deploying Cluster Bring-Up WEB Framework

 - After restarting the machine, the Clonezilla software will boot.
 Follow these steps to successfully restore the image:

-- Type the IP address of the machine which stores the untar file from step 2 of section "Installation Steps".
+- Type the IP address of the machine where the clone is located.

 - Port stays at "22" (default ssh).